Kyubyong/tacotron/README.md

 ## **Major History**
   * June 21, 2017.
 Fourth draft.
     * **I've updated the code for TF 1.1 to TF 1.2.** Turns out that TF 1.2 has a new api for attention wrapper and more detailed options.
     * I've added a sanity check option to the `hyperparams.py` file.
 Basically, it's purpose is to find out if our model is able to learn a handful of training data wihtout caring about generalization.
-For that, we will train on a single mini-batch (32 samples) over and over again, and generate samples based on the same text.
+For that, the training was done on a single mini-batch (32 samples) over and over again, and sample generation was based on the same text.
 I observed a quite smooth training curve for as below, and after around 18K global steps it started to generate recognizable sounds.
 The sample results after 36K steps are available in the `logdir_s` folder.
 It took around seven hours on a single gtx 1080.
 The pretrained files can be downloaded from [here](https://u42868014.dl.dropboxusercontent.com/u/42868014/tacotron/logdir_s.zip).
 The training curve looks like this.

 <img src="fig/mean_loss.png">